 Fiber-rich carbohydrates are essential for satiety, gut health, and long-term success.
 Choose carbohydrate sources that are minimally processed and high in fiber like fruit, potatoes, brown rice, quinoa, oats, winter squash, beans, and lentils.
 One serving of carbohydrates is about ¼ to ½ cup per meal.

-In addition to the PFC Balance Method, non-starchy vegetables are a crucial component to your hypothyroidism meal plan.
+In addition to the Root Plate Method, non-starchy vegetables are a crucial component to your hypothyroidism meal plan.
 Non-starchy vegetables contain rich sources of fiber to feed healthy gut bacteria, antioxidants (or phytonutrients) to reduce inflammation, and nutrients to support thyroid hormone production.
 A healthy gut is essential for optimal thyroid health because this is where the conversion of T4 into the active T3 thyroid hormone occurs.
 Aim to eat at least 3 cups of non-starchy vegetables per day.
 Since each vegetable provides different nutrients, include a colorful variety to your meals and snacks each day.
 An easy way to incorporate diversity throughout the year is to focus on eating seasonal produce.
 Plus, eating seasonally often saves you money as these vegetables are usually on sale at your local grocery store!

 Non-Starchy Vegetables: leafy greens, Brussel’s sprouts, broccoli, cauliflower, okra, tomato, bell peppers, cucumber, zucchini, green beans, mushrooms, onions etc.